Dubbing: ADR

-As of 2020, the automated process includes various techniques, such as automatically displaying lines on-screen for the talent, automated cues, shifting the audio track for accurate synchronization, and time-fitting algorithms for stretching or compressing portions of a spoken line.
-There is software that can sort outspoken words from ambient sounds in the original filmed soundtrack, detect the peaks of the dialog, and automatically time-fit the new dubbed performance to the original to create accurate synchronization.
+As of 2020, the process includes various automated techniques, such as automatically displaying lines on-screen for the talent, automated cues, shifting the audio track for accurate synchronization, and time-fitting algorithms for stretching or compressing portions of a spoken line.
+There is software that can sort out spoken words from ambient sounds in the original filmed soundtrack, detect the peaks of the dialog, and automatically time-fit the new dubbed performance to the original to create accurate synchronization.

 Sometimes, an actor other than the original actor is used during ADR.
-One example is the Star Wars character Darth Vader, portrayed by David Prowse with a full costume and full face mask; in post-production, James Earl Jones dubbed the voice of Vader.
+One example is the Star Wars character Darth Vader, portrayed by David Prowse with a full costume and full face mask; in post-production, James Earl Jones dubbed the voice of Vader due to Prowse possessing a West Country accent that was ultimately deemed unfitting.